Air Force Global Strike Command: Strategic bombers

 Eighth Air Force is designated as U.S. Strategic Command's Task Force 204 (TF 204), providing on-alert, combat-ready forces to the President of the United States.
 The mission of "The Mighty Eighth" is to safeguard America's interests through strategic deterrence and global combat power.
 Eighth Air Force controls long-range nuclear-capable bomber assets throughout the United States and overseas locations.
 Its flexible, conventional and nuclear deterrence mission provides the capability to deploy forces and engage enemy threats from home station or forward positioned, anywhere, any time.
 The 8th Air Force motto is "Deterrence through strength, global strike on demand."
 Offensive aircraft assets include the Northrop Grumman B-2 Spirit, Boeing B-52 Stratofortress, and Boeing B-1B Lancer.

 The Missouri Air National Guard's 131st Bomb Wing is an associate unit of the 509th Bomb Wing at Whiteman AFB, flying the B-2A Spirit.
 If federalized, it is gained by Eighth Air Force.
 The Air Force Reserve Command's 307th Bomb Wing is an associate unit of the 2nd Bomb Wing at Barksdale AFB, flying the B-52H Stratofortress.
-In addition, it's geographically separated 489th Bomb Group is an associate unit of the 7th Bomb Wing at Dyess AFB, flying the B-1B Lancer.
+In addition, its geographically separated 489th Bomb Group is an associate unit of the 7th Bomb Wing at Dyess AFB, flying the B-1B Lancer.
 If activated, it is gained by Eighth Air Force.

 Intercontinental ballistic missiles

 Twentieth Air Force is responsible for maintaining and operating the Air Force's intercontinental ballistic missile force.
 Designated as USSTRATCOM's Task Force 214 (TF 214), 20th Air Force provides on-alert, combat-ready ICBMs to the President of the United States.
 The ICBMs are on 24-hour/365-day alert and are ready to launch on any given day.

 AFGSC's Twentieth Air Force is the Air Force's lead command for and largest operator of UH-1N Huey helicopters.
 The UH-1N supports ICBM operations in missile fields controlled by F.E.
 Warren, Malmstrom and Minot Air Force Bases.
-In 2015, the 582d Helicopter Group was activated to supervise the three UH-1 squadrons.
-The Huey will be replaced by the Grey Wolf.
+In 2015, the 582nd Helicopter Group was activated to supervise the three UH-1 squadrons.
+The Huey will be replaced by the Boeing MH-139 Grey Wolf.